-This large primate is a uniform black or brown colour with a brown head.
+This primate is a uniform black or brown colour with a brown head.
 Unlike other species of spider monkey, it does not show any white markings.

 Brown-headed spider monkeys feed on a variety of forest fruit and are an important disperser of seeds for many plants.
 They live in large groups of 20-30 and spend the majority of their time in the canopy.